llvm/llvm-project/clang/docs/UsersManual.rst

 length of 512 bits, which is a superset of instructions ``-mavx10.N`` enabled.

-Current binaries built with AVX512 features can run on Intel AVX10/512 capable processor without re-compile, but cannot run on AVX10/256 capable processor.
+Current binaries built with AVX512 features can run on Intel AVX10/512 capable processors without re-compile, but cannot run on AVX10/256 capable processors.
-Users need to re-compile their code with ``-mavx10.N``, and maybe update some code that calling to 512-bit X86 specific intrinsics and passing or returning 512-bit vector types in function call, if they want to run on AVX10/256 capable processor.
-Binaries built with ``-mavx10.N`` can run on both AVX10/256 and AVX10/512 capable processor.
+Users need to re-compile their code with ``-mavx10.N``, and maybe update some code that calling to 512-bit X86 specific intrinsics and passing or returning 512-bit vector types in function call, if they want to run on AVX10/256 capable processors.
+Binaries built with ``-mavx10.N`` can run on both AVX10/256 and AVX10/512 capable processors.

 Users can add a ``-mno-evex512`` in the command line with AVX512 options if they want to run the binary on both legacy AVX512 and new AVX10/256 capable